231st Street station: Station layout

 This elevated station has two side platforms and three tracks.
 The center track that bypasses this station is not used in revenue service.
-This is the IRT Broadway-Seventh Avenue Line's southernmost station in the Bronx, as Marble Hill–225th Street station is physically on the mainland of New York State, but legally part of Manhattan.
+The station is served by the 1 at all times and is between 238th Street to the north and Marble Hill–225th Street to the south.
+This is the IRT Broadway–Seventh Avenue Line's southernmost station in the Bronx, as the Marble Hill–225th Street station is physically on the mainland of New York State, but legally part of Manhattan.

 Both platforms have beige windscreens and red canopies with green frames and outlines in the center and green waist-high, steel fences at either ends with lampposts at regular intervals.
 The platforms are offset with the Manhattan-bound platform to the south of the 242nd Street-bound one.
 The station signs are in the standard black name plates in white lettering.

 There are two sets of artwork at this station.
 One of them was made in 1991 and is called Elevated Nature I-IV by Wopo Holup.
 It consists of gray marble tiles with a green border on the platform walls of the station house.
 It is also located at four other stations on this line.
 The other artwork was made in 2007 by Felipe Galindo and is called Magic Realism in Kingsbridge.
 It consists of stained glass panels on the platform windscreens depicting images of the surrounding area.

 Each platform has an adjacent same-level station house in the center.
 However, only the station house of the Manhattan-bound platform is open to the public.
 A set of doors from the platform leads to a small waiting area and a bank of turnstiles.
 On the 242nd Street-bound platform, a set of High Entry/Exit and Exit-Only turnstiles lead to a passageway around the station house separated from the platform by a metal fence.

 Exits

-Outside the fare control area on the Manhattan-bound platform, there is a token booth, two staircases going down to either western corners of 231st Street and Broadway, and one elevator going down to the southwest corner.
+Outside the fare control area on the Manhattan-bound platform, there is a token booth, two staircases going down to either western corner of 231st Street and Broadway, and one elevator going down to the southwest corner.
 Two emergency gates on the platform lead directly to each of the staircases.
-Outside the fare control area on the 242nd Street-bound platform, there are two staircases going down to either eastern corners of 231st Street and Broadway and one elevator going down to the northeast corner.
+Outside the fare control area on the 242nd Street-bound platform, there are two staircases going down to either eastern corner of 231st Street and Broadway and one elevator going down to the southeast corner.